ild-thl/moodle-local_importpossehluser/README.md

 ## Installation

-1. Download the latest version of the plugin from the Moodle plugins directory.
+1. Download the latest version of the plugin from Github.
 2. Extract the plugin files to the `local/importpossehluser` directory in your Moodle installation.
 3. Log in to your Moodle site as an administrator.